-- Four Geneva Conventions of 1949 (GC I, Article 49; GC II, Article 50; GC III, Article 129; GC IV, Article 146) and the three Additional Protocols (AP I, Article 85)
+- four Geneva Conventions of 1949 (GC I, Art.
+49; GC II, Art.
+50; GC III, Art.
+129; GC IV, Art.
+146) and the three Additional Protocols (AP I, Art.
+85);

-- The Rome Statute of the ICC of 1998 (Recitals 4, 6 and 10 of the Preamble, Article 1)
+- Rome Statute of the ICC of 1998 (Preamble, Recitals 4, 6 and 10 and Art.
+1);

-- Customary international law
+- customary international law.

-Many of these obligations stemming from international treaties and customary law were solidified in the Rome Statute of the ICC, through which State Parties reiterated the obligation to investigate and prosecute perpetrators of core international crimes.
-The ICC’s jurisdiction is, however, restricted to crimes committed by a national of a State Party, in the territory of a State Party, situations specifically referred to the ICC by the United Nations Security Council, or if the State has specifically accepted the exercise of jurisdiction by the ICC.
+Many of the obligations stemming from these international treaties and customary law were solidified in the Rome Statute of the ICC, through which State Parties reiterated the obligation to investigate and prosecute perpetrators of core international crimes.
+However, the ICC’s jurisdiction is restricted to crimes committed by a national of a State Party in the territory of a State Party, as well as to cases that have been specifically referred to the ICC by the United Nations Security Council, or where the State Party has specifically accepted the exercise of jurisdiction by the ICC.
 In addition, temporal limitations apply as the ICC’s jurisdiction is restricted to crimes that were committed after 1 July 2002.
 Moreover, the principle of complementarity means that the ICC only assumes jurisdiction in cases where States are unable or unwilling to do so.
-Accordingly, the ICC has or will assume jurisdiction in a very limited number of cases, and States have the duty, first and foremost, to seek, investigate and prosecute those responsible for the commission of core international crimes.
+Accordingly, the ICC has or assumes jurisdiction in a very limited number of cases, therefore, the main responsibility to seek, investigate and prosecute those responsible for the commission of core international crimes lies with States.